 Time: You can complete the Watershed ride comfortably in 3 hours (including stops).

-- 3 hours’ hire of a Giant Fathom E+2 Pro or Giant Liv Valle E+2 Pro Electric Mountain Bike
+- Hire of a Giant Fathom E+2 Pro or Giant Liv Valle E+2 Pro Electric Mountain Bike

-- A coffee, tea or cold drink before the ride
+- A coffee, tea or cold drink at the Old Beechworth Gaol before the ride

-- Pizza and beer at the Bridge Road Brewery after the ride
+- Pizza and beer at Bridge Road Brewers after the ride

-- A cuesheet to guide you through your ride, including information about the key points of interest
+- A cuesheet & map to guide you through your ride, including information about the key points of interest

-- Your riding group will be provided with a bike lock and spare tubes and equipment to change a tyre if needed
+- Your riding group will be provided with a bike lock, spare tubes and equipment to change a tyre if needed

 - On call Cycling Concierge to answer any of your questions before, during and after your adventure

 The Watershed ride commences at the Old Beechworth Gaol in the heart of Beechworth.
-The first section takes you around the Beechworth Gorge via the Chevalier segment on an enjoyable half bitumen, half gravel segment through the Beechworth Historic Park.
+The first section takes you around the Beechworth Gorge on an enjoyable half bitumen, half gravel segment through the Beechworth Historic Park.

-After exiting the Beechworth Gorge you will ride down to the Woolshed Falls via the von guerard segment and return the same way.
-This segment meanders through a quiet rural landscape and delivers you at the Woolshed Falls.
-After taking some time to explore around the falls you will then return the via the same route.
+After exiting the Beechworth Gorge you will ride to the Woolshed Falls via scenic Malakoff Road, meandering through a quiet rural landscape before arriving at the falls.
+After taking some time to explore you will then return to Beechworth via the same route.

-This ride is steeped in history and if you are feeling adventurous you could add the Woolshed segment onto your ride.
-The Woolshed segment can be ridden from the Woolshed Falls and is deeply connected to the Kelly saga.
+The Watershed is steeped in history and if you are feeling adventurous you could add the Woolshed Road to Eldorado onto your ride.
+This is ridden from the Woolshed Falls and is deeply connected to the Kelly saga and the famous Beechworth gold rush.
 Speak to our cycling concierge to see how this could be added to your adventure.

-If you book this adventure with Ride Republic we will provide you with the route so you can monitor your progress on Google maps.
+If you book this adventure with Ride Republic we will provide you with the route in paper and digital form.
 If you would be more comfortable with a guide on this backroad adventure you can request one when you book.

 Points of interest